ANXIETY & AGITATION

 A Serendipitous Discovery

-Based on its mechanism of action, yohimbine was initially used to treat blood circulation issues in conditions such as hypotension and Raynaud’s disease, aiming to increase blood pressure and enhance its peripheral effects on the nervous system.
-However, some patients experienced unexpected effects related to its actions on the central nervous system, which provided new insights into its broader physiological impact.
+Based on its mechanism of action, yohimbine was initially used to treat blood circulation issues in conditions such as hypotension and Raynaud’s disease, with the aim of increasing blood pressure and inducing peripheral effects on the nervous system.

 EEG: An Objective Metric in Both Clinical and Preclinical Studies